 No, embalming is not necessarily required and is not legally required in GTA.
 Funeral homes will often recommend embalming in certain circumstances.
 If there is likely to be a 48-hour plus delay before a burial or cremation or if a visitation or viewing is required.

-What can I do with the cremated remains?
+What can I do with the cremated remains in Ontario?

 You have a few options for what you can do with the cremated remains.
 You can choose to keep the remains in a keepsake urn or several urns with the family.
 The cremated remains can be interred in a columbarium at a crematorium or memorial garden.